 - Proof shows that self-care alone will not be sufficient to maintain the therapeutic benefits

-Living with chronic lower lumbar back pain can be a challenge, but chiropractors want to emphasize to individuals that self-care is an essential component for pain management.
+Living with chronic lower lumbar back pain can be challenging, but chiropractors want to emphasize that self-care is essential to pain management.
 This includes physical rehabilitation combined with range-of-motion exercises.
 A chiropractic physician may encourage a variety of treatment options, like:

 - Massage therapy